ml-jku/cloob/index.md

 15 million image-text pairs but the textual description is less rich than for CC and often lacks meaningful information.

-**Results Different Encoder Sizes.** Zero-shot results for the reimplementation of CLIP and CLOOB using different ResNet architectures trained on YFCC.
+**Results for Different Encoder Sizes.** Zero-shot results for the reimplementation of CLIP and CLOOB using different ResNet architectures trained on YFCC.
 Using ResNet-50 encoders, CLOOB outperforms the CLIP in 7 out of 8 tasks. **The performance of CLOOB scales with increased encoder size.**